 If found, these items will be confiscated and kept in the office until the end of the session.
 Furthermore, bringing any of these items could result in dismissal from camp without refund, so please pack with your camper. *Cell phones are NOT ALLOWED.
 If you have any questions regarding this policy, please contact the camp director prior to arrival.

 Camp is all about unplugging from the digital world and plugging into real conversations, experiences and skill development.
 Because we cannot properly supervise the sharing of content or monitor communications, and to help campers focus on the camp experience, we do not allow electronic devices, e.g. cell phones, smartwatches, iPod Touches, Kindles, laptops, tablets, electronic games, CD players, DVD players, iPods or MP3 players.
 Digital cameras are allowed, but not permitted for use inside cabins.
 Each cabin is equipped with approved music for campers to enjoy.
 If you have questions or concerns about this policy, please contact the camp director.

-If a camper wishes to bring a musical instrument (which we love), it can be kept in the office for safe-keeping.
-It will be for your child’s use only and not shared with anyone else.
+If a camper wishes to bring a musical instrument (which we love), it can be stored in the office for safe-keeping, for your child’s use only and not shared with anyone else.

 We hope you understand that we cannot assume liability for any camper’s personal property.
 For this reason, please leave articles of value (monetary or sentimental) at home.